manojtummala/SPACE-ARENA/README.md

 ```
 Here "__init__" is the constructor that hepls in contruction of the desired class.

-So the code also has the commets for thr reader to follow up.
+So the code also has the commets for the reader to follow up.